Jack Earl (Australian sailor): The Kathleen Gillett

 Prior to World War II Jack Earl and Kathleen spent six years designing and building the ketch 'Kathleen Gillett'.
-'Kathleen' was designed by renowned Norwegian naval architect Colin Archer, and was a 43’ gaff rigged ketch.
-She was built at Gladesville, Sydney by Charlie Larsen in 1939, and moored in Mosman Bay during World War II.
+'Kathleen' was a 43’ gaff rigged ketch based on designs by renowned Norwegian naval architect Colin Archer.
+She was built at Gladesville, Sydney by Charlie Larsen in 1939, and moored in both Mosman and Rushcutters Bays during World War II.
 'Kathleen' was used for coastal sea patrols during this period.

 Circumnavigation

 Earl had originally planned to sail around the world with his family, however finances and practicalities meant the decision was made for Kathleen Earl and the children to stay at home.
 'Kathleen' left Sydney Harbour in June 1947, with thousands lining the shore to see her off.

 'Kathleen's' crew consisted of Jack Day, Keith Humphries, Lyell (Mick) Morris and Don Angus (navigator).
 Humphries left the yacht in Queensland due to seasickness, and Will ‘Digger’ Sinclair joined the yacht in Durban.
 The circumnavigation took 18 months and covered 26,000 nautical miles and garnered great public interest throughout Australia, helped by regular feature stories in Seacraft magazine.

 Earl painted pictures during the voyage to pay for supplies.

 Earl sold the 'Kathleen Gillett' in 1950, and after many owners and trials, in 1988 the Norwegian government presented the boat to the Australian National Maritime Museum as a bicentennial gift, where it remains in sailing condition.